akikohatsune/MikuYTBypass/README.md

 - Only tested on Chromium browsers, may not work on other platforms.

 ## License
-This project is licensed under the MIT License.
-Please comply with the MIT License terms when using it.
+This project is licensed under the CC0 1.0 Universal License.
+Fell free:)

 ---